schemedoc/api.scheme.org/README.md

 The complete functionality is split into various layers:

-1. An API server, which provides an HTTP API for various ways to request documentation relevant information
+1. An central API server, which provides an HTTP API for various ways to request documentation relevant information.

 2. An API middleware, which can optionally be used on the developers systems to access the API server.
 It defines an API client, which performs the communication with the API server, but it can also define additional features such as